mabeabe28/youhadmeat_theme/readme.txt

 = Does this theme support any plugins? =

-YouHadMeAtV1 includes support for Infinite Scroll in Jetpack.
+youhadmeat_theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==